 Your score report will also show your percentile ranking.
 This number represents how well you did compared to other test takers.
 So, if your percentile rank is, say, 75, this means you performed better than 75% of all test takers.
 Finding out the average percentile ranking of students admitted to the program you are applying to can be more useful than finding out the scaled score since the actual score associated with a given rank can change from year to year.
 For example, a score of 430 might have put you into the 90th percentile last year but this year, it might only put you in the 85th percentile.

-How Can I Best Prepare for the Chemistry Section of the PCAT?
+How Can I Best Prepare for the Chemical Processes Section of the PCAT?

 It is important to take some time to review all the important concepts in general chemistry, organic chemistry, and basic biochemistry even if you feel confident in your understanding of these subjects.
 The most efficient way to do that is to use a study guide like the Mometrix Study Guide which has been tailored specifically to the PCAT.